Quick Answer

 Keep entries short and consistent.
 Example structure: role + company profile, source, reason for outreach, and context signal.
 First-party signals like pricing-page visits, demo requests, and content downloads can strengthen context on your own properties; externally monitored events can be logged as third-party context.

 This is mainly about relevance discipline before volume.
-If legal wording or jurisdiction-specific criteria are unclear, mark them as "Add current requirement after verification."
+If legal wording or jurisdiction-specific criteria are unclear, keep the requirement pending counsel and jurisdiction verification before using it in the workflow.

 Inbound is where you control notice, consent flow, and CRM handoff.
 The key check is simple: can you prove what the person saw, what they selected, and when it happened?